 Meet the JTS Fellows

-Edna Friedberg is a JTS Fellow and a historian at the United States Holocaust Memorial Museum.
-A graduate of the University of Illinois, she received her PhD in Modern Jewish Studies from The Jewish Theological Seminary, where she wrote her dissertation on the origins of American Jewish services for the elderly.
-Dr. Friedberg joined the staff of the Holocaust Museum in 1999 and has served as the historian for the museum’s highly visited online Holocaust Encyclopedia and as director of its Wexner Learning Center.
+Dr. Edna Friedberg is a JTS Fellow, senior curator at the United States Holocaust Memorial Museum, and host of the museum’s popular Facebook Live series Stay Connected.
+Dr. Friedberg joined the staff of the museum in 1999, and served as the historian for the multilingual online Holocaust Encyclopedia and as director of its Wexner Learning Center.
 She also curated a special exhibit on the legacy of the Nuremberg trials and postwar justice.
-Dr. Friedberg regularly speaks to audiences across the country and her essays connecting Holocaust history with social, cultural, and political issues today have appeared in The Atlantic, Slate, Newsday, and The Forward.
-An alumna of Camp Ramah in Wisconsin, she serves as president of the Board of Trustees of the Milton Gottesman Jewish Day School of the Nation’s Capital and is a member of Adas Israel Congregation.
+She received her PhD in Modern Jewish Studies from JTS, where she wrote a dissertation on the origins of American Jewish services for the elderly.
+Dr. Friedberg regularly speaks to audiences across the country, and her essays connecting Holocaust history with social, cultural, and political trends today have appeared in publications including the Atlantic, the Washington Post, the Chicago Tribune, and the Forward.
+An alumna of Camp Ramah in Wisconsin, she served as president of the Board of Trustees of the Milton Gottesman Jewish Day School of the Nation’s Capital.
+She is a member of Adas Israel Congregation.

 Sarit Kattan Gribetz is a JTS Fellow and associate professor of classical Judaism in the Theology Department at Fordham University.
 She is also currently a student in the kollel at Yeshivat Maharat.
 She received her BA and PhD from the Department of Religion at Princeton University and studied Talmud and Archaeology as a Fulbright Fellow at the Hebrew University in Jerusalem.
 She held post-doctoral fellowships at Harvard University and The Jewish Theological Seminary.
 She teaches and publishes about Second Temple and rabbinic sources; Jews in the Roman Empire; the history of time and time-keeping; women, gender, and sexuality; Jewish-Christian relations; and the reception of the Talmud in South Korea.
 Her first book, Time and Difference in Rabbinic Judaism (2020), received the National Jewish Book Award in Scholarship.
 She is currently spending a year doing research in Jerusalem for her second book, a feminist history of Jerusalem.